About JACA

 JACA’S ROLE TODAY

-Since our formation in a country whose main national kennel club still does not recognize two breeds, JACA’s role as the parent club in the international Japanese Akitainu enthusiast community has spoken volumes.
-JACA was the ONLY Akita club from the United States to be invited by the JKC to participate in their very first Akita Judges’ Special Seminar held in Tokyo in January of 2001.
-The delegates from JACA enjoyed meeting Akita judges from around the world and the seminar itself proved very educational and informative on a variety of subjects.
+Since our formation, JACA’s goal has been to achieve full recognition for the Akitainu as the parent club in the AKC.
+JACA was the only Akita club from the United States to be invited by the JKC to participate in their very first Akita Judges’ Special Seminar held in Tokyo in January of 2001.
+The delegates from JACA enjoyed meeting Akita judges and breeders from around the world and the seminar itself proved very educational and informative on a variety of subjects.
 We have also been a consistent presence at the World Akita Conferences held by WUAC and maintain great working relationships and friendships with our counterparts in Japan, Europe and Latin America.

-Although JACA has held conformation shows for the breed since 1998, most often in conjunction with the AKIHO North America Branch, it wasn’t until 2012 when the inevitable would happen.
-The United Kennel Club (UKC) recognized the Japanese Akitainu and designated JACA as the parent club of the breed in the US.
-Under the auspices of the UKC, anyone with a registered purebred Japanese Akitainu is able to compete in UKC conformation shows across the US and Canada, while JACA has hosted Specialty shows in previous years and more currently hosts an annual Invitational show in Southern California.
-The AKC admitted the breed into their Foundation Stock Services in 2020.
+Although JACA has held conformation shows for the breed since 1998, most often in conjunction with the AKIHO North America Branch, in 2012 through our club’s efforts, the United Kennel Club (UKC) recognized the Japanese Akitainu and designated JACA as the parent club of the breed in the US.
+Under the auspices of the UKC, JACA hosted breed specialty shows and a Nihonken heritage show (the parent club in the UKC is now the Japanese Akitainu Club USA).
+But we never took our eyes off our original goal.
+Finally after years of hard work and patience, in 2020, AKC admitted the Japanese Akitainu into their Foundation Stock Services and moved the breed into Miscellaneous class in 2023.
+From here on, we will continue towards attaining full recognition for our breed.

-Over the years, JACA has proudly retained its close ties to the JKC, AKIHO and WUAC.
-We have also had the privilege of being designated as the representative club for the breed in America by many Japanese Akitainu clubs overseas.
-In fact, our membership has spanned across several continents as our international friends support our efforts here in the US.
-Moreover, we continue to enjoy the camaraderie of members who are devoted to their American Akita, for they too wish to preserve their own breed.
+Over the years, JACA has proudly retained its close ties to the JKC, AKIHO, and WUAC.
+We have the privilege of being the representative club for the breed in the US by many overseas national Japanese Akitainu clubs.
+In fact, our Judges Quick Guide designed and published by our Judges Education Committee has been translated into several languages and used in seminars in different countries.

 Japanese Akitainu Club of America Contact Directory